hitokiri-mata/katacoda-courses/kubernetes-applications/helm/step7-add-repo.md

 `helm repo list`{{execute}}

-Now, the chart can be listed.
+Now, their charts can be listed.

 `helm search fabric8`{{execute}}